lesandie/proto2avro/README.md

 ## Refactoring

 I think the main structure of the code is OK.
-Every function executes a different task, and probably some tasks could be joined to optimize the code, but the main idea, in my opinion is ok.
+Every function seems to solve a different problem/task, but there are some that can be joined to optimize the code and avoid extra calls (done).
+If some SOLID principles would have been applied, the code would look much better.

-The problem was in the coding/execution:
+Problems in the coding/execution that has been corrected:

-* There were many basic OOP principles "raped", like encapsulation (using staticmethods and not understanding what they are)
+* There were some basic OOP principles "raped", like encapsulation (using Python static methods and not understanding what they are).
-* confusing private and public methods
-* The distribution (order) of functions was totally wrong if you want to facilitate somebody to read the code and understand what is going on, it is a good practice to align the order of the definition of methods with their calls (IMHO).
+* The distribution (order) of functions was wrong, if you want to facilitate somebody to read the code and understand what is going on, it is a good practice to align the order of the functions definition with their calls (IMHO).
+* Default parameters usage was very confusing (params=params).
+* Some functions were not documented properly, and there were few comments in the code.
 * The type hints were badly managed and some functions that returned something din't have a type hint but others did.
-If you use type hinting then use it in a homogeneus manner all over the codebase.
+Using type hinting improves the readability but it has to be used in a homogeneus manner all over the codebase.
+* Some functions were refactored/deleted:
-* Some functions should be refactored (using continue or break is not a good practice).
+  * Using ```continue``` or ```break``` is not a good practice.
+  * Some functions were unnecessary